openstack-archive/congress/doc/source/enforcement.rst

 * <change-sequence>: a string codifying a sequence of insertions and deletions of data and rules.
 Insertions are denoted by '+' and deletions by '-'
-* <action-policy-name>: the name of another policy of type 'action' describing the effects of any actions occuring in <change-sequence>.
+* <action-policy-name>: the name of another policy of type 'action' describing the effects of any actions occurring in <change-sequence>.
 Actions are not necessary and are explained later.
 Without actions, this argument can be anything (and will in the future be optional).